Celebrity Millennium accidents and incidents

 On the next day (July 3) all passengers received a letter informing them that the starboard propeller blades are damaged.
 The Villefranche departure was delayed by ~3 hours (~11 pm instead of 8 pm).

 The propeller damage resulted in hugely reduced cruising speed (13 mph / 20 kph instead of 25 mph / 41 kph).
 Due to the damaged propeller blades, the vessel was rocking (as vibrations).
 The next call port Livorno Italy was skipped and it continued straight to Civitavecchia-Rome for repairs.
 The plan was partial repairs to be made in Civitavecchia, and the remainder - in Naples.
 However, the new blades didn’t arrive on time, and eventually, the ship spent 5 days in Civitavecchia (until Celebrity Cruises canceled the voyage).

 Major itinerary changes were announced, with dropped call ports in Italy (Naples) and Greece (Santorini and Piraeus-Athens) replaced with Greece (Corfu) and Croatia (Dubrovnik).
 The ship was scheduled to arrive for disembarkation in Venice on July 12.

 On July 7, after spending 5 days in Civitavecchia, the Captain officially announced the cruise cancellation.
 Passengers were offered home flights from Rome or Venice (as originally scheduled).
 As compensation, they received full refunds.
-The next scheduled itinerary (July 12 from Venice) was also cancelled.
-Booked passengers were full refunded and received a future Celebrity cruise credit.
+The next scheduled itinerary (July 12 from Venice) was also canceled.
+Booked passengers were fully refunded and received a future Celebrity cruise credit.